umasivakumar232/Kickstarter-Analysis/README.md

 -	So, while prima facie a funding goal of 10000+ USD that Louise is seeking seems high.
 We will need to do some further research to try and find out other factors that may cause campaigns to fail.
 Before we recommend lowering her funding goals

-## What are some limitations of this dataset?
+## Some limitations of this dataset
 - We know some campaigns failed and some were canceled, we don’t however know the exact reason why the campaigns failed or what caused the campaigns to be canceled.
 - This limitation is forcing us to analyze our campaigns outcome purely from the stand point of funding goals and amounts pledged.
 - This is leading to an indication that Louise may be seeking a higer than recommended funding goal for her campaign.
 This may or may not be the entire truth and there could be other reasons for campaign failure which we are currently ignoring

 - It may have helped us if we could deep dive more into the plays subcategory to understand the genres that the various plays belonged to.
 We may have then been able to guide Louise better on her Comdey play Fever

-## What are some other possible tables and/or graphs that we could create?
+## Other possible tables and/or graphs that we could create
 - Tables and graphs correlating campaign outcomes based on average donations the campaign generated
 - Correlation between campaign outcomes and number of backers it had
 - The impact of staff picks on campaign outcomes